rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

 ### Compiletest

 The main test harness for testing the compiler itself is a tool called [compiletest].

-It supports running different styles of tests, called *test suites*.
-The tests are all located in the [`tests`] directory.
+[compiletest] supports running different styles of tests, organized into *test suites*.
+A *test mode* may provide common presets/behavior for a set of *test suites*. [compiletest]-supported tests are located in the [`tests`] directory.

 The [Compiletest chapter][compiletest] goes into detail on how to use this tool.

 > Example: `./x test tests/ui`